eplof44/eplof44.github.io/_posts/2018-07-09-setlist_-_a_react_redux_app.markdown

 With the help of a few blogs, I thankfully had little trouble setting up my rails backend.
 The API setup served as a good refresher for ActiveRecord migrations and I was able to take this opportunity to install PostgreSQL for later deployment to Heroku.

 Next, I set up my database, models, serializers, routes, controllers, and seeded my database for testing.
-I saw that my .json was loaded with my concerts and associated comments.
+I saw that my JSON was loaded with my concerts and associated comments.
 I was feeling good at this point and I decided to create my react client files within the rails app with 'create-react-app.'

-After setting up the initial front end structure  I figured the actions and reducers made the most sense so I could test the api by writing some fetch requests.
+After setting up the initial front end structure  I figured the actions and reducers made the most sense so I could test the API by writing some fetch requests.

 Actions